eclipse/paho.mqtt.java/MQTTv5.md

 To then build the library run the following maven command: ```mvn package -DskipTests```

 This will build the client library without running the tests.
-The jars for the library, source and javadoc can be found in the ```org.eclipse.paho.mqttv5.client/target``` and ```org.eclipse.paho.mqttv5.common/target``` directories.
+The jars for the library, source and javadoc can be found in the ```org.eclipse.paho.mqttv5.client/target``` directory.

 ## Documentation
 Reference documentation is online at: [http://www.eclipse.org/paho/files/javadoc/index.html](http://www.eclipse.org/paho/files/javadoc/index.html)